Kangiqsualujjuaq: History

 John McLean established Fort Severight for the Hudson's Bay Company in 1838.
 It was a bit south of the present-day town, at 58°31′43.03″N 65°53′34.58″W (now marked as Illutaliviniq on topographic maps).
 It served as a salmon and seal fishery, supplying Fort Chimo to the west and Fort Trial and Fort Nascopie to the south.
 It was abandoned in 1842 after Fort Chimo turned out to be an unprofitable station and a path was found to supply Nascopie from Fort Smith to the southeast.
 The Inuit of the area never settled around the post, preferring to live along the coast in summer and setting their camps about 50 km inland in winter.

 The site was taken up again in September 1876, mostly to capture the local indigenous peoples' trade which had been going to the Moravians.
 The new buildings were built from the old.
-The site abandoned again in the summer of 1878 before reopening again in 1883.
+The site was abandoned again in the summer of 1878 before reopening again in 1883.
 It again functioned as a salmon and seal fishery for Fort Chimo, although it carried on some local trading until that was removed to Port Burwell in 1917.
 HBC shuttered its office in June 1952.

 In 1959, local Inuit established, on their own initiative, the first co-operative in Northern Quebec for the purpose of marketing Arctic char.
 Construction of the village began in 1962 and Inuit began to settle there permanently.
 In 1963 a school, a co-operative store, and government buildings were built.
 In 1980, Kangiqsualujjuaq was legally established as a municipality.

-The community was stricken by an avalanche in the early morning of January 1, 1999, which destroyed the Satuumavik School gymnasium during New Year celebrations, killing nine.
+The community was struck by an avalanche in the early morning of January 1, 1999, which destroyed the Satuumavik School gymnasium during New Year celebrations, killing nine.
 Another 25 people were injured, 12 of them seriously enough to have to be airlifted 1,500 km to Montreal for treatment.
 Some speculated that it may have been triggered by lively dancing at the party.
 The school was rebuilt on the new, safer location and renamed to Ulluriaq School.